cs3216/cs3216.github.io/coursework/product-design/index.md

 <small>Source: <http://www.tifftam.co/goji/></small>

-A well-developed app has many moving components - log in, sign up, active, inactive states and so on.
+A well-developed app has many moving components - login, sign-up, active, inactive states and so on.
 While you do not have to include every single possibility that your user will encounter, it should be sufficient for your users to test it satisfactorily.

 <div class="box">
   <strong class="milestone-counter">Milestone 8a:</strong> Convert your wireframes into a high fidelity mockup or prototype.
 If you are designing a mockup, put the mockup in a folder called "Draft 3a", and the user flows (which should be based on the same mockup) in a folder called "Draft 3b".
 If you are building a prototype, submit the interactive file in a single "Draft 3" folder.